This Accident Investigation course develops the knowledge need to investigate accidents and near-misses at work.

 Should near-misses be investigated?

 Research suggests effective board leadership can deliver a 5 – 10% reduction in workplace accidents and ill-health.
-Other HSE research suggests 70% of accidents can be attributed to management failure at some point along the chain.
+And, management failure can be attributed to 70% of accidents according to HSE research.

 This accident investigation course will help you adopt a systematic approach to determining the root cause of why an accident has occurred.
 As a result, you can implement the right change.
 Increasing leadership investment in safety training, for instance.